All Episodes

 Peter, tell us about your dog.

-I'm uh uh right above knee amputee, uh and then I've also had issues with PTSD and uh some of the other more common uh military and and wartime um problems and so Rory helps me out with uh with mobility,
+And then I've also had issues with PTSD and some of the other more common military and wartime problems.

-uh with getting around uh with and without a prosthetic uh and when I'm in a wheelchair, and then he was trained to to handle other tasks such as nightmare interruption and uh he sort of creates a distraction for me when I'm out uh out in public, uh crowded areas, things like that, and gives me something else to focus on.
+And he sort of creates a distraction for me when I'm out in public, crowded areas, things like that, and gives me something else to focus on.

-You know, let me ask you to what extent have you had a scale of one to ten the impact that this service dog has had on your life, considering you're an amputee.
+You know, let me ask you, to what extent have you had a scale of 1 to 10, the impact that this service dog has had on your life, considering you're an amputee?

 I mean, very difficult PTSD.

-There are over two hundred and fifty thousand vets that to some degree or another have been suffering from PTSD from Iraq and Afghanistan because of the multiple tours that we put them on.
+There are over 250,000 vets that to some degree or another have been suffering from PTSD from Iraq and Afghanistan because of the multiple tours that we put them on.

-To what uh if you had to give a scale one to ten, how much of an impact has it had on your life, ten being the best?
+If you had to give a scale 1 to 10, how much of an impact has it had on your life, 10 being the best?

-He's he's absolutely a ten, you know, and it's it's sort of cliche to say oh it's beyond uh you know, even beyond that scale.
+It's sort of cliche to say it's even beyond that scale.

-Uh it it's it's almost impossible to sometimes to put into words or even even scale the effect that he's uh influenced and affected uh not just my life but my family's life.
+It's almost impossible to sometimes to put into words or even scale the effect that he's influenced and affected not just my life, but my family's life.

-You know, I'm uh I'm a different person uh entirely since getting this dog.
+I'm a different person entirely since getting this dog.

-Uh do things that uh I just wasn't able to do anymore.
+I do things that I just wasn't able to do anymore.

-Uh you know, the the psychological side of just getting out, doing things, getting out in public, uh going places with my family.
+The psychological side of just getting out, doing things, getting out in public, going places with my family.

-So this uh this has had a a total complete if you're a ten, I would assume that that means that this has been a total complete upgrade in your life to the point where it is profoundly made your life better.
+So this has had a total, complete ⁇ if you're a 10, I would assume that that means that this has been a total, complete upgrade in your life to the point where it profoundly made your life better.

 Is that a fair statement?

-It's uh you know, it's uh hundred and eighty degrees from the direction I was headed and the place that I was in prior to getting him.
+It's 180 degrees from the direction I was headed and the place that I was in prior to getting him.

 Wow.

-Now, Brad, how can people help and explain the process here?
+Now, Brad, how can people help and explain the process here because $50,000 per dog is a lot of money?

 Yeah, I mean, let's start with the process.

-I mean, that is a it's a big number, but when you think about it, what we're doing is we're breeding all of our own puppies.
+I mean, that is a big number, but when you think about it, what we're doing is we're breeding all of our own puppies.

 So we have a very strong breeding program.